2025 Nutmeg Reading Challenge for Children and Teens

 Location: Presidents' Room

 In this program, we will make bracelets that contain a secret message.
 Write names or phrases using beads and Morse code.
 Materials will be provided by the library.
-This program is for rising grades 6-12.
+This program is for grades 6-12.
 Registration is required as space is limited.

 Crafternoons